Dübendorf: History

+Artifacts have been discovered in the Dübendorf municipality, with the earliest dating back to prehistoric times.
+These include isolated relics from the Stone and Bronze Ages, as well as known burial sites.
+However, the original graves have been destroyed, leaving only the grave goods, which are estimated to be from approximately 1400 to 700 BCE.

 Dübendorf is first mentioned in 946 as Tuobilindorf.
+In the 8th century, it is likely that the village and the church were already under the ownership of the Reichenau Abbey situated on Lake Constance.
+This monastery held a significant position as the primary landowner in Dübendorf for an extended period and also wielded legal authority.
+Additionally, there is evidence of a forgotten castle site known as the "Schyterburg," believed to have been constructed in the 10th or 11th century, located within Dübendorf's municipal boundaries.

 On the northeastern side of the Adlisberg the ruins of the Dübelstein castle are situated; from 1487 to 1489 the home of Hans Waldmann, former mayor of the city of Zürich.
+After Waldmann's execution in 1489, all his possessions fell to the city of Zürich.
+Dübelstein Castle went up in flames in 1615.
+The ruined mound, which is a listed building and open to the public, with the remains of its foundations excavated and restored in 1942/43, was sold to the Pro Waldmannsburg association in 1998 for the symbolic price of one Swiss franc.

 Geography

 Dübendorf has an area of 13.6 km2.
 Of this area, 37.6% is used for agricultural purposes, while 19.5% is forested.
-Of the rest of the land, 41.9% is settled (buildings or roads) and the remainder (1%) is non-productive (rivers, glaciers or mountains).
+Regarding the rest of the land, 41.9% is settled (buildings or roads) and the remainder (1%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 29.6% of the total area, while transportation infrastructure made up the rest (12.3%).
 Of the total unproductive area, water (streams and lakes) made up 1% of the area.

 The city is situated roughly 10 km north east of Zürich.
 It is bisected by the Glatt river which runs from the Greifensee (Lake Greifen) which lies directly to the southeast.
 Dübendorf is located in the Glatt Valley (German: Glattal).
 Dübendorf is located on the northern side of the Adlisberg, as well, on a terrace on the northern side of the city of Zürich the hamlets Gockhausen and Geeren.